 For devices operating in Type 2 channels, if the device intends to transmit an 8 or 16 MHz channel width PPDU and the device implements the procedure and rules for high intended BW transmission channel access described in 9.22.2.5a (EDCA channel access in an S1G BSS(#3130)), the PHY shall issue a PHY-CCA.indication(BUSY, {primary1}) if one of the following conditions is present in an otherwise idle Primary 1 MHz channel:

-The start of an S1G_1M PPDU detected in the Primary 1 MHz channel at or above - 86 dBm with >90% probability within a period aCCATime (see 24.4.4 (PHY characteristics)).
+The start of an S1G_1M PPDU or duplicated S1G_1M PPDU detected in the Primary 1 MHz channel at or above - 86 dBm within the Primary 1MHz channel with >90% probability within a period aCCATime (see 24.4.4 (PHY characteristics)).

-An S1G_1M PPDU detected in the Primary 1 MHz channel at or above -86dBm with >90% probability within a period of aCCAMidTime (see 24.4.4 (PHY characteristics)).
+An S1G_1M PPDU or duplicated S1G_1M PPDU detected in the Primary 1 MHz channel at or above -86dBm within the Primary 1MHz channel with >90% probability within a period of aCCAMidTime (see 24.4.4 (PHY characteristics)).

-A >= 2 MHz S1G PPDU overlapping the Primary 2 MHz channel (in which the Primary 1 MHz is contained) detected at or above -86dBm/2 MHz with >90% probability within a period of aCCAMidTime (see 24.4.4 (PHY characteristics)).
+A >= 2 MHz S1G_SHORT or S1G_LONG PPDU or a duplicated S1G_SHORT or S1G_LONG PPDU overlapping the Primary 2 MHz channel (in which the Primary 1 MHz is contained) detected at or above -86dBm within the Primary 2MHz channel with >90% probability within a period of aCCAMidTime (see 24.4.4 (PHY characteristics)).

-The PHY shall hold the CCA indication as BUSY for the duration of the PPDU or until the all conditions above are no longer satisfied.
-Additionally, the CCA indication will be BUSY if any received signal in the Primary 1 MHz channel exceeds the CCA-ED threshold of -75dBm within a period aCCATime.
+The device shall not issue a PHY-CCA.indication(BUSY, {primary2}), PHY-CCA.indication(BUSY, {secondary2}), PHY-CCA.indication(BUSY, {secondary4}), or PHY-CCA.indication(BUSY, {secondary8}) until the end of the duration indicated by the packet or until all conditions above are no longer satisfied.
+Additionally, the device shall issue a PHY-CCA.indication(BUSY, {primary1}) if any received signal in the Primary 1 MHz channel exceeds the CCA-ED threshold of -75dBm within a period aCCATime.

 The PHY shall issue a PHY-CCA.indication(BUSY, {primary2}) if the conditions for issuing PHY-CCA.indication(BUSY, {primary1}) are not present and one of the following conditions is met in an otherwise idle 8 MHz or 16 MHz operating channel width:

-An S1G_1M PPDU is detected in the non-Primary 1 MHz portion of the Primary 2 MHz channel at or above -86dBm with >90% probability within a period of aCCAMidTime (see 24.4.4 (PHY characteristics)).
+An S1G PPDU in the Primary 2MHz channel at or above -86dBm within the non-Primary 1MHz with >90% probability within a period of aCCAMidTime (see 24.4.4 (PHY characteristics)).

 Any of the applicable conditions listed in Table 24-35 (Additional Conditions for CCA BUSY on the Primary 2 MHz in Type 2 Channelization for 8/16 MHz intended channel width).
 An applicable condition shall be met (i.e., triggered) if the PHY detects the start of the described PPDU(s) in Table 24-35 (Additional Conditions for CCA BUSY on the Primary 2 MHz in Type 2 Channelization for 8/16 MHz intended channel width) with >90% probability within a period of aCCATime (see 24.4.4 (PHY characteristics)).

-The PHY shall hold the CCA indication as BUSY for the duration of the PPDU or until the all triggering conditions are no longer satisfied.
-Additionally, for both Type 1 and Type 2 channels, the CCA indication will be BUSY if any received signal in the Primary 2 MHz channel exceeds the CCA-ED threshold of -72dBm within a period aCCATime.
+The device shall not issue a PHY-CCA.indication(BUSY, {secondary2}), PHY-CCA.indication(BUSY, {secondary4}), or PHY-CCA.indication(BUSY, {secondary8}) until the end of the duration indicated by the packet or until all conditions above are no longer satisfied.
+Additionally, for both Type 1 and Type 2 channels, the device shall issue a PHY-CCA.indication(BUSY, {primary2}) if any received signal in the Primary 2 MHz channel exceeds the CCA-ED threshold of -72dBm within a period aCCATime.

-Additionally, when a STA detects a PPDU with its partial AID or BSSID of its own, the PHY shall issue a PHY-CCA.indication(BUSY, {primary2}) for the protected duration of the PPDU.
+Additionally, when a STA detects an S1G_SHORT or S1G_LONG PPDU with an ID field of its SIG field indicating a Partial AID or COLOR value that matches its own Partial AID or BSSID, the PHY shall issue a PHY-CCA.indication(BUSY, {primary2}) for the remaining duration of the PPDU as indicated in its preamble.